Jack Hunt (American football)

-Jack Hunt (born November 30, 1981) is an American football safety who is currently a free agent.
+Jack Hunt (born November 30, 1981) is an American former professional football safety.
 He most recently played for the Miami Dolphins.

-High school career
+Early life

 Hunt played football at Ruston High School in Ruston, Louisiana.

-In high school, Jack played various positions.
+In high school, Hunt played various positions.
 He started at wingback and did just as an outstanding job on the defensive side of the ball.
 He lettered as a sophomore and won various city and state honors in his schools classification, 5A.

 College career

 He signed with LSU and played with the Tigers for four years (2000–03).
 He started out as a wide receiver in his freshman year, playing in seven games and catching three receptions for 37 yards, and also assisted with a tackle.
 He caught 3 passes for 37 yards the following year.

 In 2002, his junior year, Hunt moved over to safety, playing 13 games and starting at five.
 He started 13 games at strong safety as a senior, recording 48 tackles, 25 assists and making four interceptions for 94 yards, returning two for touchdowns.

-Hunt is most famous for being the player erroneously referred to by LSU radio announcer Jim Hawthorne as catching the Bluegrass Miracle Hail Mary game winning touchdown pass in LSU’s 2002 victory over Kentucky, a pass actually caught by Devery Henderson.
+Hunt is most famous for being the player erroneously referred to by LSU radio announcer Jim Hawthorne as catching the Bluegrass Miracle Hail Mary game winning touchdown pass in LSU's 2002 victory over Kentucky, a pass actually caught by Devery Henderson.

-NFL career
+Professional career

 2005

 Hunt was signed by the Dolphins as a free agent, but played with the Berlin Thunder of the NFL Europe League in the spring.
 He played seven games with Miami and had one start, while recording 28 tackles.
 He was waived by the Dolphins on September 3 and signed to the practice squad on September 13 for the final 15 games.
 Hunt was then signed by Dolphins to their reserve/2006 future contract on January 3, 2006.